dawid-sz/carrepair_shop/README.md

 Will keep this file updated.

 For this project I'll use only HTML, CSS and maybe add some vanilla JS.
-I do start with mobile first and afterwards I'll apply the changes to normal size also.
+I do start with mobile first and afterwards I'll apply the changes to the normal size also.

 ########################################